SocketCluster/socketcluster/README.md

 ## Our goals
 - For developers: To make it easy to build fast and resilient Node.js servers, frameworks and apps.
-- For startups: To buy you more time to deal with your traffic growth by enabling you to choose a scale up-and-out approach.
+- For startups: To buy more time to deal with traffic growth by facilitating a scale up-and-out approach.
-- For big companies: To allow you to use fewer, more powerful servers to handle your traffic to reduce management complexity, data center space use, power consumption and carbon footprint.
+- For big companies: To encourage the use of fewer, more powerful servers to handle traffic.
+The hope there is to reduce management complexity, data center space use, power consumption and carbon footprint.

 ## Details